appbaseio/Docs/content/api/javascript/quickstart.md

 -   Configure mappings, change analyzers, or capture snapshots.
 All these are provided by [elasticsearch.js](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/index.html) - the official Elasticsearch JS client library.

-[Appbase.io - the database service](https://appbase.io) is opinionated about cluster setup and hence doesn't support the Elasticsearch devops APIs.
-See [rest.appbase.io](https://rest.appbase.io) for a full reference on the supported APIs.

 ## Create Cluster

-You can start by creating an [Elasticsearch cluster with appbase.io](/docs/hosting/clusters/) or [bring your Elasticsearch cluster](/docs/hosting/byoc/) or [self-host appbase.io](https://docs.appbase.io/docs/hosting/byoc/#quickstart-recipes).
+You can start by creating an [Elasticsearch cluster with appbase.io](/docs/hosting/clusters/) or [bring your Elasticsearch cluster](/docs/hosting/byoc/) or [self-host appbase.io](/docs/hosting/byoc/#quickstart-recipes).

--   Log in to[Appbase Dashboard](https://dashboard.appbase.io), and create a new cluster.
+-   Log in to[Appbase Dashboard](https://dashboard.reactivesearch.io), and create a new cluster.
 -   Copy the URL of your cluster for further actions

-You can read see the different options for creating a cluster and their pricing over [here](https://appbase.io/pricing/).
+You can read see the different options for creating a cluster and their pricing over [here](https://reactivesearch.io/pricing/).

 ## Creating an Index

-This gif shows how to create an index on appbase.io cluster, which we will need for this quickstart guide.
+This gif shows how to create an index on reactivesearch.io cluster, which we will need for this quickstart guide.

 ![](https://www.dropbox.com/s/qa5nazj2ajaskr6/wky0vrsPPB.gif?raw=1)